 1. CWN's are Community Wireless Networks.
 These potentially contribute to communities by allowing open, non proprietary wireless access to citizens for little or no cost to them at all.
 Being built and run by the government, maintenance fees and building fees would be covered with the taxes of the land.
 Students and community members will have more free and open access that will contribute to the overall sharing of communication and information.
 The "Digital Divide" between resource rich and resource poor areas can potentially be closed as information and wireless access become available to areas that were overlooked or not targeted by cable companies.
 Wireless networks are generally less expensive than the cable and wire networks we are familiar with now.
 That being said, CWN's will provide equal access to wireless and Internet technology which will contribute to the overall flow and sharing of information.

 2. Major wireless network companies protect their monopoly's by creating proprietary networks and products that are not adaptable to other networks or technological products.
 According to Meinrath, "technological standards (often set by industry groups to ensure their own profitability rather than establishing the best option for the public) of these technologies" (220).
 Instead of caring for the best interest of others, industry providers usually care most about the profitability of the company.
 Company and industry mergers contribute to locking the industry.
 An example given in the book is the merger between Cingular and AT&T. Logically, one would think that prices would go down when something like this takes place, however when Cingular the new AT&T decides to pay to use Sprints infrastructure, it is just another way to limit and control service instead of expanding it.
 The plan is to confuse the people so that switching and searching for the better service and better options become more impossible and unable to do.
+Bundling is also an issue in the competing technological industry.
+This is another way to lock out the competition and to mislead the public by selling inferior products to maintain control over competition (221).
+Intel sells a bundle like deal where you can get two chips and two different services for one price.
+However, less expensive options do exist and have proven in some cases to be more reliable than this bundled chip.
+Meinrath states that, "a Centrino notebook is a 'bundled' product.
+Like most bundled products, (for example, the add-on services that phone companies always try to sell their customers), this is a bum deal for the end user" (221).

 3. Corporate consolidation and the early buying of technologies result in fewer companies controlling more of the wireless market shares because if larger companies are buying out all of the small technologies, than they are cornering the market and securing profitability for only a few people who can afford to act quickly.
 The example from the book features Behemoth wireless telecommunications companies investing in, "new technologies before they had even entered the mainstream consumer market, often paying an enormous premium to protect themselves from possible future competition (and passing these costs on to consumers)" (220).
 Companies lock the market and overcharge consumers because they can.
 With no competition, there are no other options for the consumer who is looking to save money.
 Companies like Microtell Communications have bought up all the assets of companies like MobileStar that have gone bankrupt for cheap, and, "the end result has been a steady march toward fewer and fewer companies controlling more and more of wireless market share" (220).

 In class, we watched a video dealing with money as debt and it truly opened my eyes.
 I always wondered where money came from and why it didn't just grow on trees.
 This entire discussion reminds me of one as a little child.
 Do you often recall the times when you may have asked for money from your parents and they say, "Who do you think I am?
 Do you think money grows on trees?"
 Children often reply yes, and parents are quick to share that the abundance of money is not the case.
 Through this movie, I was able to see how money is "created", how it becomes important to us, and why there is generally limited access to it.
 In easy terms, money used to be limited because gold, what people traded and considered to be valuable was limited.
 However, through the banking industry little paper promissory notes have been developed that are easily traded through society.
 This is great initially if each paper really did accurately represent the amount of money backing it up in the safe, yet it doesn't.
 Bankers as well as the government are able to make up money through loans and mortgages a.) according to the signed agreement of the patrons obligation to pay the debt back, and b.) based on the actual money they have in the bank.
 For example, for ever gold dollar that actually exist in a banks safe another 9 dollars can be created.
+There a few problems with this system.
+First, if the initial gold depositors desire their gold back, then much of the system will collapse because the bank may not have enough to accommodate the requests.
+Second, money is made up to give out loans and mortgages from the banks.
+The banks add interest, and that leads to the question of where that money will come from.
+If people are borrowing money to begin with, where would they really get money to pay this additional expense?
+It is a moral, ethical, and practical issues.
+The last issue I will bring up and discuss is that we are forever put in a system of debt.
+If everything were paid off, there would be no money because there would be no loans or made up money to support other made up money.
+My opinion is that this system is inconsistent and unreliable, and needs to be completely revamped.
+I like the ideal of the local barter system where people can borrow money and pay it back without interest.

 Looking at Grignon's 4 critical challenge questions, I answer as follows:

-* Governments choose to borrow money from private banks instead of creating it themselves because these private businesses and corporations, including banks are what drives the economy and are what support the world trade system.
+1. Why do governments choose to borrow money from private banks at interest when the government could just create all the interest free money it needs itself? * Governments choose to borrow money from private banks instead of creating it themselves because these private businesses and corporations, including banks are what drives the economy and are what support the world trade system.
+2. Why create money as debt?
+Why not create money that circulates permanently and does not have to be perpetually re-borrowed in interest in order to exist?

 3. How can a money system based on perpetual accelerating growth be used to build a sustainable economy?

-* The entire system of money needs to be changed in order to create and encourage a sustainable economy.
+4. What needs be changed to allow the creation of a "sustainable economy"? * The entire system of money needs to be changed in order to create and encourage a sustainable economy.

 1. Do broadcasters use radio and television to quickly and effectively respond to the local communities needs and interests?
 Give examples to support your answer.